This is an update on this post: ‘This is how prototyping happened’

 In realising the design its funny how things happen!

 The pieces were interestingly different to the original prototypes.
 The quality of the paper seemed much softer.
 The colours were more muted.
-In the process of weeding, thin strips of the colour seened to have come away during that process.
-The prototypes had a sheen, the colours changing subtly with movement, the surfaces crisp and evenly coloured.
+In the process of weeding, thin strips of the colour seemed to have come away during that process.
+The original prototypes had a sheen, the colours changing subtly with movement, the surfaces crisp and evenly coloured.
 The new objects were mottled and to paint them defeated the reason for printing in colour.

 Dealing with expectations for realising the design